 On Saturday, I bought a 10-pound bag of organic carrots at Costco for less than 5 bucks.
 What can I say?
 The price was great.
 That sure is a lot of carrots though.

-Jicama-Carrot Slaw holds up great in the fridge and is perfect to take to a potluck or picnic because it won’t spoil in the heat.
+This zesty Carrot and Jicama Slaw holds up great in the fridge and is perfect to take to a potluck or picnic because it won’t spoil in the heat.
 (4th of July, anybody?)
 The dressing gives it a little bit of zing, but it’s not too spicy for the kiddos.
+It’s dairy-free, gluten-free, and delicious!

 4 cups of carrots, julienned (I used 7 carrots)